santhoshiPaidiparthy/QA_Assessment/SpecificationReview.md

   * How does the `CSR` navigate to `edit profile` page for a user?

   * How does `edit profile` look for CSR user?
-Does it have additional option for Different user profile access?
+Does it have additional options for different user profile access?

   * Are there any required fields on edit profile page?